Nathan Lane

 Lane made his professional theatre debut in 1978 in an off-Broadway production of A Midsummer Night's Dream.
 During that time he also briefly appeared as one half of the comedy team of Stack and Lane, until he was cast in the 1982 Broadway revival of Noël Coward's Present Laughter directed by and starring George C. Scott.
 That led to an extensive career onstage, where he had a long friendship and fruitful collaboration with the playwright Terrence McNally which started in 1989 with the Manhattan Theater Club production of The Lisbon Traviata.

-Lane has acted in films such as The Lion King (1994), The Birdcage (1996), Mouse Hunt (1997), The Producers (2005), and Beau Is Afraid (2023).
+Lane has acted in films such as Ironweed (1987), Frankie and Johnny (1991), The Lion King (1994), The Birdcage (1996), Mouse Hunt (1997), Nicholas Nickleby (2002), The Producers (2005), and Beau Is Afraid (2023).
 He received the Primetime Emmy Award for his role in the Hulu mystery comedy series Only Murders in the Building in 2022.
-He was Emmy-nominated for his guest roles in Frasier, Mad About You, Modern Family, and The Good Wife.
+He has been Emmy-nominated eight times for his guest roles in Frasier, Mad About You, Modern Family, The Good Wife and Only Murders in the Building.
+He has also won two Daytime Emmy Awards.
 He portrayed F. Lee Bailey in the FX miniseries The People v.
 O. J. Simpson: American Crime Story (2016) and Dominick Dunne in the Netflix anthology series Monsters: The Lyle and Erik Menendez Story (2024).
-He has also starred in Penny Dreadful: City of Angels (2020), The Gilded Age (2022–), and Mid-Century Modern (2025).
+He has also starred in Penny Dreadful: City of Angels (2020), The Gilded Age (2022–present), and Mid-Century Modern (2025).

 Biography from the Wikipedia article Nathan Lane.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.